Jose Herrera Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff leads the league.
+- The Twins pitching staff leads the league with a collective 9.6 strikeouts per nine innings.

-- The Twins' 3.87 team ERA ranks eighth among all MLB pitching staffs.
+- The Twins have the seventh-ranked team ERA among all MLB pitching staffs (3.86).

-- Twins pitchers combine to surrender 127 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- The righty's most recent appearance was on Saturday against the Kansas City Royals, when he went four innings, surrendering six earned runs while allowing 11 hits.
+- His last time out came on Sunday against the Kansas City Royals, when the righty tossed five innings, surrendering two earned runs while giving up four hits.

-- The 28-year-old has a 3.19 ERA and 8.7 strikeouts per nine innings across 17 games this season, while giving up a batting average of .232 to his opponents.
+- The 35-year-old has an ERA of 4.53, with 10.9 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.